MiguelCarloKua/rantme/README.md

 Click on Checklist to add your academic or personal tasks.
 Set a due date and mark them complete when done.

 Switch Between Sessions
-Use the chat history panel (Day 1, Day 2...) to jump between chat sessions.
+Use the chat history panel to jump between chat sessions.
 Each day is stored with its own mood logs and messages.